-Remark 5.2 (Notes regarding the implementation).
+Remark 5.1 (Notes regarding the implementation).
 We implemented the Euler-Maruyama Monte-Carlo solver in C++ as a Python module.
 Using OpenMP, the solver calculates the trajectories in parallel on an arbitrary amount of processors.
 To sample the discrete Brownian motion we use a 64-bit Mersenne-Twister random number generator (RNG) from the C++ standard library.
 To ensure independently sampled random variables, each thread has his own distinctly seeded RNG.
 Being a Python module, we can easily compare our solution with the reference solution computed with the finite element solver FEniCS [24, 1] and references therein.
 Moreover, the fully/semi stochastic and deterministic global regression methods from Subsection 3.1 are also implemented in Python using the NumPy package.

 5.1.
 Convergence in one point.
-To visualize the outcome of the simulation algorithm detailed in the preceding subsection, we set $\sigma{\alpha} = 2$ and $A{\alpha} = 0.6$ in (5.1) and $t_a = 5$ , $c_a = 1$ and $\varepsilon_a = 5 \cdot 10^{-4}$ in (5.2).
+For this experiment, we set $\sigma{\alpha} = 2$ and $A{\alpha} = 0.6$ in (49) and $t_a = 5$, $c_a = 1$ and $\varepsilon_a = 5 \cdot 10^{-4}$ in (50).
 This yields a rather smooth coefficient field.
-This first test compares the results of the implemented solver with the reference solution at a single point $x \in D$ .
+This first test compares the results of the implemented solver with the reference solution at a single point $x \in D$.
 We examine convergence in two ways in Figure 2.
-On the left, we observe a convergence rate of 1 in the Euler-Maruyama scheme by decreasing the initial time step $\Delta t_0$ .
-Note that an adaptive time step calculation is applied which reduces the time steps close to the boundary $\partial D$ .
+On the left, we observe a convergence rate of 1 in the Euler-Maruyama scheme by decreasing the initial time step Δt_0 .
+Note that an adaptive time step calculation is applied which reduces the time steps close to the boundary ∂D .
 On the right, we can see a convergence rate of 1/2 due to increasing the number of trajectories M in the Monte Carlo simulation.